What’s The Best Silentnight Mattress? UK Top 5 | 2025

 If you want a traditional style of mattress and are working to a mid-range budget then Mirapocket is your best bet.

 Besides price, the other good reason that you might choose an open coil sprung mattress is that it’s much easier to recycle it once you are finished with it.
-A report by the National Bed Federation in 2019 found that only 19% of mattress materials are currently recycled.
+A report by the National Bed Federation in 2022 found that only 24% of mattress materials were recycled in 2021.
 It explained that the huge rise in popularity of pocket sprung mattresses in the last 10-15 years has created a bit of a problem for the recycling industry.

-An open coil mattress uses one piece of metal which is twisted into several spring shapes.
+An open coil mattress uses one piece of metal that is twisted into several spring shapes.
 It can be removed and recycled pretty easily.
-Meanwhile, pocket sprung mattresses are often made of 1000-2000 tiny springs which are encased in fabric.
+Meanwhile, pocket sprung mattresses are often made of 800-2000 tiny springs which are encased in fabric.
 Recycling companies have to somehow remove the tiny springs.
 That either involves getting a special machine or removing them by hand.

-These are called Just Sleep and are their ‘bed in a box’ mattresses which uses different types of foam.
-They are similar to the Nectar Sleep and Emma mattresses.
+The Silentnight Just Sleep range is similar to the Nectar Sleep and Emma mattresses.
 As far as I can tell, they are a replacement for the Silentnight Studio range (you can still buy the Studio mattresses but they aren’t as widely available).

 These are your best choice if you want a modern style of mattress and have a mid-range budget.